 There Are Few Ways to Request a Cut in the Said Price

 1. Know the average local price before talking to your contractors.
 QualitySmith and Networx are the 2 biggest free local estimate service provider.
-According to our visitor’s feedback, Networx offer the more accurate price by including tax-credit.
+According to our visitor’s feedback, Networx offers the more accurate price by including tax-credit.
 You can free estimate here with Networx service.

 2. Make the contractor understand how you badly need the unit for sale.
 Additionally, explain why you need to have it although your budget is limited.
 Find out if there are ways to you getting the desired unit with your budget at hand.
 Many contractors are familiar with this and will always meet the homeowner halfway regarding cost.